u-boot/u-boot/doc/develop/devicetree/control.rst

 Where do I get a devicetree file for my board?
 ----------------------------------------------

+Linux kernel Git repository has been the place where devicetree files along with devicetree bindings are stored and maintained.
+There is devicetee-rebasing (dtrepo_) which maintains a forked copy of devicetree files along with bindings at every Linux kernel major release or intermediate release candidates.

-You may find that the Linux kernel has a suitable file.
-Look in the kernel source in arch/<arch>/boot/dts.
+U-Boot maintains a Git subtree for devicetee-rebasing repo as `dts/upstream/` sub-directory.
+You may find that the `dts/upstream/` sub-directory has a suitable devicetree file for your board.
+Look in `dts/upstream/src/<arch>/`.

 If not you might find other boards with suitable files that you can modify to your needs.
 Look in the board directories for files with a